duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 ![Hacker News Spice](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fia-screenshots.s3.amazonaws.com%2Fhacker_news_index.png%3Fnocache%3D4600&f=1)

-It uses an external API (the Hacker News search API), which makes it a "Spice" type of Instant Answer.
-You can see it in action by searching for ["hn dropbox"](#) for example.
+You can see it in action by searching for ["hn dropbox"](#), for example.

 ## How It Works

-When a user searches anything containing words such as "hn", "hn search", or "hacker news", DuckDuckGo will trigger this Instant Answer.
-That means its front-end code will run on the search results page.
+When a user searches anything containing words such as "hn", "hn search", or "hacker news" at certain locations in the query, DuckDuckGo will trigger this Instant Answer.

-When the search results page loads, the Instant Answer will make an AJAX call to the Hacker News API.
+When the Instant Answer is triggered, DuckDuckGo executes its front-end code on the search results page.
+The page will make an AJAX call to the Hacker News API, and pass the response to the Instant Answer's callback.
 If any articles come back, the Instant Answer will parse, sort, and display each item to the user.

 Simple enough.
 So how do we make that work in code?

 ## Anatomy of an Instant Answer

+Because this Instant Answer calls an external API, it's called a "Spice" Instant Answer.
+All Spice Instant Answers are kept together in the [Spice repository](#) on Github.

-The Hacker News Instant Answer is a combination of several backend and frontend code files, each covering a specific function.
-Because it calls an external API, it is a "Spice" Instant Answer, and all files will be located in the [Spice repository](#).
+A Spice is a combination of several backend and frontend files, each handling a different aspect of the process.

 Backend files: